vyass612/in-distribution_breakout/README.md

 ## Minigrid Experiments: Section 5

-[Link](https://www.dropbox.com/scl/fo/fr9a4awflln41lne9zp8z/h?rlkey=bh7y82pkjqurihld0x3vvzpaj&dl=0) to Dropbox which contains all the code and visualisations covered in
+[Link](https://www.dropbox.com/scl/fo/fr9a4awflln41lne9zp8z/h?rlkey=bh7y82pkjqurihld0x3vvzpaj&dl=0) to Dropbox which contains all the code and visualisations covered in Section 5

 ### Running this code (ran on a Mac)